jefdonmar/yumEats/Readme.md

 1. To make our logo we used a free sample logo from tailorbrands.com
 2. We used the http://weloveiconfonts.com/ to get all of our hover icons and effects
 3. We also used the neat and bourbon app tools to styles our page a bit more

+Here is a link to our deployment :

+Hope you enjoy!